 Holding down full-time work duties while keeping an eye on your visa isn’t ideal so remote workers understandably want a visa situation that allows them to work abroad, be entitled to some residency rights within their country they’re staying, and with the possibility to extend their visa if they’re settled.

-So here are the current Asia visas that allow you to legally work.
+So here are the current Asia visas that allow you to work legally.
 They can provide the security you need and a base in a new and exciting country.

 We anticipate, with the new interest in remote work, and countries looking into attracting talent (and money) to their countries, this will hopefully require updating often.